Last-minute Income Tax (IT) planning can be a confusing and cumbersome task just because it was not planned well ahead in time.

 6. Contribute to political parties.

 When individuals donate to specified political parties approved by the Election Commission of India, they can claim from 50% to 100% tax deductions on such donations.
-These donations can be direct to a political party (registered u/s 29A of the Representation of the People Act, 1951) or indirect to a registered electoral trust.
+These donations can be directed to a political party (registered u/s 29A of the Representation of the People Act, 1951) or indirect to a registered electoral trust.

 The deductions are available u/s 80GGC if the payments are made through cheques, net banking, or UPI.
 Any donations made in cash or in-kind do not qualify for tax deductions.
 You can claim the entire amount donated to a political party as a deduction from your taxable income.
 But there is an upper limit on the amount of the donations – up to 10% of their gross earnings in the year.